Information for Acropolis Museum

 Tickets for the Acropolis & Acropolis Museum Tour

-Meet your guide at the Acropolis Metro station’s main entrance.
+- Meet your guide at the main door to the Acropolis Metro stop.

 ► Skip-the-line tickets can be purchased online via: